Rudy Vallée: Personal life

-In a heated dispute with producer George White on the set of the 1934 film George White's Scandals, White struck Vallée in the jaw.
+Vallée got into a fist fight with producer George White on the set of the 1934 film George White's Scandals.
 Dorothy Brooks wrote in 1936, "Other stars on the air have their troubles, their disagreements, and yet you don't read about their ending in black eyes.
 Only Rudy Vallee seems to figure in endings of this kind."
-In an interview with Brooks, Vallée claimed he found fighting "savage and stupid" and "the wrong way to try to solve problems, because it never solves them."
-When asked why he fought, he replied, "I just lost my temper.
+In an interview with Brooks, Vallée claimed he found fighting "savage and stupid" and "the wrong way to try to solve problems, because it never solves them".
+When asked why he got into fights, he replied, "I just lost my temper.
 I'll admit I have a too-quick temper."